top of page

 The sea service requirements are 6 months or 180 days serving as a wiper or coal passer.
 These are entry-level positions working under the ship’s engineer.
 They’re mainly responsible for cleaning and maintaining the engine area.

-Graduating a school ship program, which includes at-sea training, can be substituted for the required sea service.
+Graduating from a maritime training program which includes at-sea training can be substituted for the required sea service.

 We hope this made your life a little easier and if you have other questions the MM-SEAS team is always here to help!